mikecamara/adversarial-machine-learning-attacks/todo/README.md

 * <del>Duplicate LaTeX document from Overleaf in GitHub for Backup and version control</del> [Here](../latex/README.md)
 * <del>Define research methodology</del> [Here](../thesis-plan/README.md)
 * <del>Read material reference from MTAT.03.270 Seminar on Enterprise Software</del> [Here](../thesis-plan/README.md)
-* Investigate IBM Adversarial Robustness Toolbox
-* Create initial research questions
-* Create Table of content in the Latex document
-* First selection of papers
-* Explain what is IBM ART and how can be useful for us
-* Create the abstract structure in LaTeX doc
-* Post DonkeyCar code of working car to GitHub

 <hr>

 ## Week 2